 "Bonanza" was a color television trailblazer.
 Though it wasn't the first show shot in color, it was the first show to be entirely in color.

 5. The last season of the show suffered a tragic setback.

 "Bonanza" star Dan Blocker died just before the final season was set to film.
-His character was written off as having died in an accident.
+His character was written off as having passed away in an accident.
 Were it not for his death, Blocker was set to be featured in the final season.

 6. One star had a problem with the way the show portrayed minorities.

 Pernell Roberts, who played Adam Cartwright, objected to the way African Americans, Mexican Americans, Asian Americans, and Native Americans were portrayed on the show.
 That included the way Asian character Hop Sing, played by Victor Sen Yung, was written.

 7. The show's setting was an iconic cowboy locale.